ingtommi/ingtommi/README.md

 I am **Tommaso Fava**, an italian student attending a master degree in *Electronics Engineering* at [UnivPM](https://www.univpm.it/Entra/) 💻 🔌 📚.
 During my career I experienced an Erasmus exchange at [Hochschule Augsburg](https://www.hs-augsburg.de/) and [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).

 I've been in charge of the *High Voltage Division* at [Polimarche Racing Team](https://www.polimarcheracingteam.com/it/), our university's *Formula Student Electric* team 🏎️ 🔋.
-I then explored the field of cybersecurity by taking part in [CyberChallenge.IT](https://cyberchallenge.it/), but today I'm much more interested in embedded AI.
+I then explored the field of cybersecurity by taking part in [CyberChallenge.IT](https://cyberchallenge.it/), but today I'm much more interested in **embedded AI**.

-What I love:

-* 💻 Everything related to electronics and information technology
-* 📝 Learning new things and acquire skills
-* ⚽ Football and many other sports
-* ✈️ Travelling

-A little bit more about me:

-* 🧐 I'm curious and enterprising
-* 🔓 I'm deeply interested in embedded systems, machine learning and security

 ## Toolbox

 * **OS:** Windows, Linux
-* **Languages:** C, Python, Assembly, VHDL, Java, Matlab
+* **Languages:** C, Python, Assembly, VHDL